Delegating or redelegating a country-code top-level domain (ccTLD)

 - The respective government is consulted to indicate either support or non-objection for the delegation or redelegation request.
 As a country-code represents the name of either a country or territory, the government is an important stakeholder in how the domain should be managed.

-- ICANN, as the IANA Functions Operator, is responsible for the receipt, verification and processing of the request.
-IANA Root Zone Management staff performs these activities.
+- We, Public Technical Identifiers, as the IANA naming functions operator, are responsible for the receipt, verification and processing of the request.
+Our Root Zone Management staff performs these activities.

-- Verisign, as the Root Zone Maintainer, is responsible for receiving requests that have been processed by ICANN and authorised by the US Department of Commerce, implementing those changes in the root zone, and distributing the revised root zone to the root name servers.
+- Verisign, as the Root Zone Maintainer, is responsible for receiving requests that we have processed and implementing those changes in the root zone, and distributing the revised root zone to the root name servers.

-While many parties are involved in processing a delegation or redelegation, the Root Zone Management staff at ICANN are the primary interface for those requesting a delegation or a redelegation of a ccTLD.
+While many parties are involved in processing a delegation or redelegation, our staff are the primary interface for those requesting a delegation or a redelegation of a ccTLD.

 Preparing a request